Go Back

 Once we have all the triage information, your Oula care provider will talk with you about decisions around what comes next – generally this looks like either being admitted to the hospital, asked to ambulate (walk around) for an hour or two and be re-evaluated clinically, or discharged to home.
 If you are admitted to the hospital you and your birth partner(s) will head to your private L&D room with your Oula provider.

 Prior to arriving to triage, you will be in contact with your Oula care team member over the phone to discuss your triage arrival plan and expectations around when you will see your Oula team member.
 We know this transition from home to the hospital causes stress and anxiety in the process.
-The MSW triage unit is staffed 24/7 by our supportive team of nurses, medical residents and an attending OB/GYN physician who will participate in your care under guidance from your Oula provider.
+The MSW triage unit is staffed 24/7 by our supportive team of nurses, medical residents and an attending OB/GYN physician from MSW who will participate in your care under guidance from your Oula team.
 They will provide any relevant medical information to your Oula care team member directly and you will be able to speak to your Oula provider at any time with questions or concerns.

 What happens/what is Oula’s role if I have to go to the hospital for an emergency evaluation before I am in labor?

 Emergencies during pregnancy, and before labor begins, while rare, may occur.
 In this event you will be in touch with your Oula provider by phone.
 We will counsel you on where and when to seek medical care.
-If you are seen at MSW with a non-labor emergency, the MSW Triage Team and Attending OB/GYN will be responsible for your medical care.
+If you are seen at MSW with a non-labor emergency, the MSW Triage Team and Attending OBGYN will be responsible for your medical care.
 Oula will follow up with you closely after your medical plan is created to personalize next steps and make sure you have all the resources and support you need.

 Are masks required at MSW?